Free Gold Watch

 What Makes It Worth It

 The pinball selection is better than most dedicated arcades.
-Machines range from classic 1970s electromechanical tables to modern Stern releases, and they’re all well-maintained.
+Machines range from classic 1970s electromechanical tables to modern Stern releases, and they are all well-maintained.
 Games cost 50 cents to a dollar per play.
 The atmosphere is casual.
 No flashing neon or token systems, just a room full of pinball machines in a converted storefront.

 The screen printing side is legitimate.
 Free Gold Watch prints for local bands, businesses, and artists, and you can often watch the press running while you play.
 They also sell their own printed goods: posters, shirts, and other merch.